Selleo/react-developers-training/README.md

 Learn how to build forms in React, without the tears 😭

-Build Single Page App 🚀 with Router & API calls
+Build Single Page App 🚀with Router & API calls

 Write tests.
 Not too many.
 Mostly integration.